marcduiker/azure-functions-university/lessons/dotnetcore31/cosmosdb/README.md

 ## 9. More info

 For more info about Cosmos DB and bindings for Azure Functions have a look at the official [Azure Cosmos DB Bindings](https://docs.microsoft.com/azure/azure-functions/functions-bindings-cosmosdb-v2) documentation.

+## 10. Feedback

+We love to hear from you!
+Was this lesson useful to you?
+Is anything missing?
+Let us know in a [Feedback discussion post](https://github.com/marcduiker/azure-functions-university/discussions/new?category=feedback&title=.NET%20Core%20CosmosDB%20Lesson) here on GitHub.

 ---
 [🔼 Lessons Index](../../README.md)